 Legal Matters to Handle

-As with any business, starting an SEO agency comes with legal implications.
+As with any business, starting an SEO business comes with legal implications.
 Every decision is guided by specific regulations, and knowing these from the get-go can save you from headaches later on.

 Determine Your Business Structure